 - A warning that doing some evil, no matter how good an idea it seems, is always a bad idea.

-- A warning that once you commit an evil act, no matter how small, you are tempted or otherwise persuaded to commit more and more evil.
+- A warning that once you commit an evil act, no matter how small, you are easier to be tempted or otherwise persuaded to commit more and more evil.

-A Super-Trope to He Who Fights Monsters, wherein fighting against evil is the thing that causes the person to slip into evil.
+A Super-Trope to He Who Fights Monsters, wherein fighting against evil is the thing that causes the character to slip into evil.
 See also Protagonist Journey to Villain and It Gets Easier.
 Can coincide with Big Bad Slippage.

 - Lelouch and Suzaku in Code Geass become more and more radical during the show's progress, although their goals were noble and successful.

 - Sasuke didn't just slide down the slippery slope, he grabbed the sled Itachi stupidly gave him on the way to the edge so he could get down faster.
 First, he betrayed the village by joining Orochimaru just so he could get strong enough to kill Itachi.
 He at least had some qualms about killing at this point, refusing to kill Naruto in order to unlock the Mangekyo Sharingan, and even during his training he left his opponents alive, simply stating that the only one he wants to kill is Itachi.
-Later on, after Itachi dies at the end of their battle, he learns that Itachi massacred their clan under orders from four of the higher ups (one of which was against it but overruled) in order to stop a civil war that could develop into a world war.
+Later on, after Itachi dies at the end of their battle, he learns that Itachi massacred their clan under orders from four of the higher-ups (one of which was against it but overruled) in order to stop a civil war that could develop into a world war.
 Naturally, Sasuke decides that the entire village has to die because of this.
-By the time he reaches Konoha, he is not above cold-blooded murder of even his allies just to accomplish his goals.
+By the time he reaches the Kage Summit, he is not above cold-blooded murder of even his allies just to accomplish his goals.

 - And he gets worse!
 Regardless of his statements of genocide, at first he tried to protect the friends that helped him on his revenge quest.
 Later, however, he'd gotten to the point that anyone who inconveniences him or his goal must be abandoned or killed.
 Poor Karin.
 He then later tries to kill Naruto after deciding to become a Shadow Dictator so that the world will fight him instead of each other, but is beaten by Naruto and made to see sense finally.

-- This is later revealed to be caused by a genetic disorder, which drives members of the Uchiha clan insane as that which they love ends up being destroyed in front of them and causing them to lash out at the world in increasingly self-destructive ways.
+- This is later revealed to be caused by a genetic disorder (the Curse of Hatred), which drives members of the Uchiha clan insane as that which they love ends up being destroyed in front of them and causing them to lash out at the world in increasingly self-destructive ways.

 - In Saint Beast, Zeus' slip starts with overthrowing the old gods, which he feels a measure of regret about, but thanks (in part) to Lucifer's support, by the time Judas suggests purging the evil angels in heaven, Zeus has basically lost it and keeps getting worse.